 Obviously, if you're sending highly sensitive information, you cannot rely on these native email recall features.

-To ensure you can always retract sensitive emails, you will need a more advanced solution such as our own Outlook add-in.
+To make sure you can always retract sensitive emails, you will need a more advanced solution such as our own Outlook add-in.

 5. Enable Account 2FA